creationix/howtonode.org/articles/object-graphs-2.markdown

 Date: Mon Oct 11 2010 08:24:25 GMT-0700 (PDT)
 Node: v0.2.3

-The first article using graphs to describe JavaScript semantics was so popular that I've decided to try the technique with some more advanced ideas.
-In this article I'll explain three common techniques for creating objects.
+The first article using graphs to describe JavaScript semantics was so popular that I’ve decided to try the technique with some more advanced ideas.
+In this article I’ll explain three common techniques for creating objects.
 They are constructor with prototype, pure prototypal, and object factory.

-My goal is that this will help people understand the strengths and weaknesses of each technique and understand what's really going on.
+My goal is that this will help people understand the strengths and weaknesses of each technique and understand what’s really going on.

 ## Classical JavaScript Constructors

-First let's create a simple constructor function with a prototype.
-This is the closest thing to a class you're going to find in native JavaScript.
-It's extremely powerful and efficient, but doesn't quite work like you would expect if coming from a language with classes.
+First let’s create a simple constructor function with a prototype.
+This is the closest thing to a class you’re going to find in native JavaScript.
+It’s extremely powerful and efficient, but doesn’t quite work like you would expect if coming from a language with classes.

 <object-graphs-2/classical.js#rectangle>

-Now let's define a new class of objects called Squares that inherit from Rectangles.
-To do inheritance, the constructor's `prototype` has to inherit from the parent constructor's `prototype`.
-Here we're overriding `getPerimeter` to make it slightly more efficient and to show how to override functions.
+Now let’s define a new class of objects called Squares that inherit from Rectangles.
+To do inheritance, the constructor’s `prototype` has to inherit from the parent constructor’s `prototype`.
+Here we’re overriding `getPerimeter` to make it slightly more efficient and to show how to override functions.

 <object-graphs-2/classical.js#square>